2502-XU-ITCC15-1A/Group-6-Gender-and-Development-GAD-/README.md

 This starts the MongoDB container on port 27017.

-### Application SetupInstall dependencies and start the development server:
+### Application Setup Install dependencies and start the development server:
 npm install
 npm start
 The server will be available at http://localhost:4000.